A lot or a little?

 - Parents say

 My brother and I watched it when we where 5 and 6 and we liked it (though some children that age may find it b...
 Continue reading

 What's the story?

 Darby O'Gill (Albert Sharpe) loses his job to a younger man (Sean Connery).
 On his way home to tell his daughter Katie (Janet Munro), he ends up in an underground leprechaun kingdom.
-Although he is told can't leave the kindom, Darby escapes, followed by King Brian (Jimmy O'Dea).
+Although he's told that he can't leave the kingdom, Darby escapes, followed by King Brian (Jimmy O'Dea).
 Brian ends up becoming Darby's property, and Darby demands Brian grant him three wishes and he'll let him go.

 Is it any good?

 The media has used leprechauns as cereal salesmen and serial killers, but Disney and director Robert Stevenson effectively captured their mischievous charm and integral place in Irish tradition.
 Central elements are a multilayered story (based on works by H.T.
 Kavanagh), skillful use of special effects photography, and a capable, winning cast.
 Darby himself is a character as colorful as his own tales and well-matched by King Brian, who manages to avoid stereotype while proving his fondness for Darby, both as a worthy adversary and fast friend.